Police arrest Memphis man in livestreamed shootings; 4 dead

 Police received “numerous tips” from the public during the ordeal, Davis said.

 The University of Memphis sent a message to students saying a shooting had been reported near the campus.
 Rhodes College, which is about 4 miles away from the university, advised students on and off campus to shelter in place.
-Kelly was ultimately arrested in the Memphis neighborhood of Whitehaven, about 11 miles from the two campuses.
+Kelly was ultimately arrested about 11 miles from the two campuses.

 “If you do not have to be out, stay indoors until this is resolved,” Memphis police said on Twitter, before the arrest.